rjwittrock/WIT/README.md

 ### WIT
 WIT is a software tool for optimal and near-optimal allocation of scarce resources, when the resources are utilized in pre-determined sets of material parts (as in a bill of material) and/or sets of capacities (such as machine processing capacity).

-WIT is a more actively maintained version of IBM/CMMPPT, from which this repository is forked.
+WIT is intended to be a more actively maintained version of IBM/CMMPPT, from which this repository is forked.

 This repository contains the WIT source code, testing code and data, documentation, and some application programs.